DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Related Work

-Current methods for customized content generation are developed dominantly for images, such as~\cite{pre-training1, foley, masactrl,anydoor,encoder-based,imagic,key_locked}.
-They could be categorized into training-based customization~\cite{dreambooth,inversion,XTI,NETI}, and tailoring-based customization~\cite{chen2023improving,blip,cones,hyperdreambooth,elite,masactrl,freecustom}.
-In training-based methods, the generation models are fine-tuned with the embeddings of specific subjects, in order to bind a unique identifier and control the generated contents.
-In tailoring-based methods, customization is achieved by integrating the target feature with the generated feature during the inference stages to minimize the fine-tuning processes.
+Current methods for customized content generation are developed dominantly for images\cite{pre-training1, foley, masactrl,anydoor,encoder-based,imagic,key_locked}.
+Customized image generation could be categorized into tuning-based customization~\cite{dreambooth,inversion,XTI,NETI}, and tuning-free customization~\cite{cones,hyperdreambooth,elite,masactrl,freecustom,choi2023custom}.
+In tuning-based methods, such as DreamBooth~\cite{dreambooth}, the generation models are fine-tuned with the embeddings of specific subjects to control the generated contents.
+In tuning-free methods, such as FreeCustom~\cite{freecustom}, customization is achieved by integrating the target feature with the generated feature during the inference stages to minimize the fine-tuning processes.
+Our DreamAudio resembles tuning-free customization methods.
+While the model itself is trained from scratch to learn general customization capabilities, it does not require any additional adaptation or parameter updates when encountering unseen user-provided reference concepts during inference.